harry4214/2603-ITT440/10% Individual Assignment/M3CS2554A/ADEENA AIEESYA BINTI AHMAD SHUKRE/README.md

 Thus, this project focuses on evaluating and comparing three processing techniques, which are sequential, concurrent, and parallel processing by simulating a large scale airport baggage handling system.
 The aim is to identify which approach provides better performance and scalability when handling large datasets.

 ## OBJECTIVES
-The main objective of this project is to design
+The main objective of this project is to design and develop an airport baggage handling and sorting simulator using Python to model the processing of large scale baggage data.
+The system aims to simulate real world scenarios by automatically generating a large number of baggage records and processing them using different execution techniques.

+Other than that, this project aims to implement and evaluate three different processing approaches, which are sequential programming as a start, concurrent processing using threding to handle multiple tasks simultaneously, and parallel processing using multiprocessing to make use of various CPU cores.

+Also, the project